BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### TimelineActorData:

 This section contains several long lists mapping out each effect component in the timeline and the UUIDs of the characters performing them, pulled from both the TimelineSpeakers and PeanutSlotIdMap sections.
 However, I think it's likely these lists are used for Larian's game engine, to allow it to reference the components, and don't seem to do much in the game itself.
-Even leaving these MapKey lists entirely unedited didn't change anything, in the game, so I don't actually think you have to worry about the component map.
+Even leaving these MapKey lists entirely unedited didn't change anything, in the game, so I don't think you have to worry about the component map.

 There *are,* however, things in this section you'll likely need to update, especially when cloning elements from other files.
 These are the "scenecam" and “scenelighting” actors.
 These are not characters, but instead refer to specific camera angles and lights necessary for the dialogue, and are also often located in the corresponding Dialogue Scene files, which have their own section on this page.
 If the camera angles referred to in a dialogue node are not present in the TimelineActorData section, the game will not be able to properly reference the camera, and you'll likely get the camera pinned to the floor instead.